-LOCAL SOUNDER DISABLE: The Master Keypad's built-in piezo sounder can be disabled by cutting the white jumper on the terminal board.
-If disabled, no sounding will occur upon AC loss, since the external sounder does not operate when AC power is lost.
+LOCAL SOUNDER DISABLE: The Master Keypad's built-in piezo sounder can be disabled by removing the shorting jumper (shunt) on the terminal board.
+If disabled, however, no sounding will occur upon AC loss, since the external sounder does not operate when AC power is lost.

-UL NOTE: Do not cut sounder jumper for UL installations.
+Do not remove shorting jumper (the shunt) for UL installations.